FEniCS-Shells/fenicsx-shells/README.md

 ## Documentation

-Documentation can be viewed at https://fenics-shells.github.io/fenicsx-shells
+The documentation can be viewed [here](https://fenics-shells.github.io/fenicsx-shells).

 ## Features